seunghalee/fitETL/src/README.md

 This is the working migration script that exports tables from Postgres to Redshift.

 ## redshift_connection.py
 Module that contains methods to connect to Redshift and execute SQL statements.
-Get name of all Redshift tables in the database using `all_tables()` and get number of total rows in a given table using `num_rows(table_name)`. `delete_existing_table(table_name)` drops a given table -- during the migration process, each table is deleted and then recreated.
+Get names of all Redshift tables in the database using `all_tables()` and get number of total rows in a given table using `num_rows(table_name)`. `delete_existing_table(table_name)` drops a given table -- during the migration process, each table is deleted and then recreated.

 ## s3_connection.py
 Module that contains methods to establish a connection to S3, get all bucket names, and  download files from a given bucket.